fahimbhuiyan/Smart-Home-Simulator/README.md

 ## **Getting Started**
 1. Clone/download SOEN343 Project.
-2. Download the External Dependencies.
-(House layout & JFoenix)
+2. Download the External Dependencies. (json-simple & JFoeniX)
-3. Create a project in IntelliJ IDEA.
+3. Open the SOEN343 folder as a project in IntelliJ IDEA.
 4. Mark the src directory as source code.
-5. Create an out directory and mark it as excluded.
+5. Create a directory called "out" in the SOEN343 folder and mark it as excluded.
 6. Configure project settings by going to File>Project Structure.
 (CTRL+ALT+SHIFT+S)
-7. Inside the Project Structure window that appeared, go to Project Settings>Project and set the project compiler output path to the out directory that you just created.
+7. Inside the Project Structure window that appeared, go to Project Settings>Project and set the JDK version you're using and set the project compiler output path to the out directory that you just created.
 8. Again, inside the Project Structure window that appeared, go to Project Settings>Libraries and add the two external dependencies by clicking on the plus sign and by specifying the path for each dependency.
-8. Head over to SOEN343\src\sample\SmartHomeView\MainView and press run.
+9. Head over to SOEN343\src\sample\SmartHomeView\MainView and run the main method of the class MainView.

 ## **System In Operation**
 ### **Delivery 1**